> Resource Hub / What is Shot Blasting?

-This process is a highly effective solution for the removal of contamination on metal substrates, changing the coarseness or smoothness of a surface, and providing surface preparation for coating.
-Force can be generated either centrifugally, using a wheel spinning at a high RPM or pneumatically, through compressed fluid or air.
+This process is a highly effective solution for removing contamination on metal substrates or changing the coarseness or smoothness of a surface before coating.
+The force in which the abrasive is propelled can be generated either centrifugally, using a wheel spinning at a high RPM, or pneumatically through the medium of compressed fluid or air.

 “Media” is the common term used when describing the abrasive, which can come in many variations.
-When selecting media, it’s important to understand the effects of the grade (the size of the media), hardness (measured in Mohs), shape (spherical or angular), and mineral composition.
-Each of these qualities affects the finished surface profile, making media selection a crucial step in achieving the desired finish.
+These characteristics determine abrasive type; the grade (the size of the media), hardness (measured in Mohs), shape (spherical or angular), and mineral composition.
+Each of these factors affects the finished surface profile.
+For assistance when selecting media that’s right for you, please contact our sales team.

-There are several types of media blasting, including grit blasting, wet abrasive blasting, bead blasting, and wheel blasting.
-Grit blasting is the general term for the process of cleaning or providing a profile on a hard surface by forcing solid particles across that surface at high speeds.
-The effect is like that of using sandpaper, although grit blasting provides a more even finish and is ultimately a much faster process.
+Grit blasting is sometimes used as a general term for the process of cleaning or providing a profile on a hard surface.
+“Grit” blasting specifically means blasting with angular or sub-angular particles.
+The effect of using grit abrasive is like that of using sandpaper, although grit blasting provides a more even finish and is ultimately a much faster process.

-Wet abrasive blasting utilises a mix of compressed air, water or water vapor, and media.
-Wet blasting is favoured for maritime and outdoor applications due to the cushioning effect of the water which reduces the amount of dust created.
-Wet blasting has a much slower cleaning action in comparison to air-only systems and can cause “flash rusting” on certain ferrous surfaces.
+Wet blasting is favoured for maritime and outdoor applications due to the cushioning effect of the water, which reduces the amount of dust created.
+However, wet blasting has a much slower cleaning action than air-only systems and can cause “flash rusting” on certain ferrous surfaces.

 Bead Blasting or Shot Peening